Impact Model – What Does It Mean?

 - Common Agenda

 There is a shared vision to solve the problem with a common understanding of the problem.
-To reach the common agenda, differences and disagreements in the challenge must discuss.
+To reach a common agenda, differences and disagreements in the challenge must discuss.

 - Shared Measurement Systems